TempeHS/2026CT-BioMech-Jamie.L-Matthew.W/README.md

-WE are making a controller for Anna
+WE are making a prosthetic arm for David

+EQUIPTMENT:
+1.Arduino
+2.Cable
+3.